core-wg/oscore-key-limits/draft-ietf-core-oscore-key-limits.md

 ~~~~~~~~~~~
 {: #algorithm-limits title="Probabilities for algorithms based on chosen q, v and l values." artwork-align="center"}

 When AEAD\_AES\_128\_CCM\_8 is used as AEAD Algorithm for OSCORE, the triplet (q, v, l) considered above yields larger values of IA and CA. Hence, specifically for AEAD\_AES\_128\_CCM\_8, this document recommends using the triplet (q, v, l) = (2^20, 2^14, 2^8).
 This is appropriate, since the resulting CA and IA values are not greater than the threshold value of 2^-50 defined in {{I-D.irtf-cfrg-aead-limits}}, and thus yields an acceptable security level.
-Achieving smaller values of CA and IA would require to inconveniently reduce 'q', 'v' or 'l', with no corresponding increase in terms of security, as further elaborated in {{aead-aes-128-ccm-8-details}}.
+Achieving smaller values of CA and IA would require inconveniently reducing 'q', 'v' or 'l', with no corresponding increase in terms of security, as further elaborated in {{aead-aes-128-ccm-8-details}}.

 ~~~~~~~~~~~
 +------------------------+----------+----------+-----------+